 It comes from the fact that Dutch people are very frugal.
-They will go out of their ways to save money and get discounts.
+They will go out of their way to save money and get discounts.

 That includes splitting bills at the end of a date.
-The bill will either be split in equal parts, or people might pay for whatever they had.
+The bill will either be split into equal parts, or people might pay for whatever they had.

 Things that Dutch people might say when the bill comes are: